LANL-Bioinformatics/FaQCs/README.md

 COPYRIGHT
 ---------

 Los Alamos National Security, LLC (LANS) owns the copyright to FaQCs, which it identifies internally as LA-CC-14-001.
-The license is BSD-3.
+The license is BSD 3-Clause.
 See [LICENSE](https://github.com/LANL-Bioinformatics/FaQCs/blob/v2/LICENSE) for the full text.